 Unfortunately, it can also be the most difficult to answer.
 Every person and every problem is different, and so is every course of hypnotherapy.

 Although hypnosis is considered to be a 'rapid' therapy it is rarely instantaneous, especially when dealing with long standing problems.
-For most people change is a process rather than an event - you undergo therapy over time, and results tend to be gradual.
+For most people change is a process rather than an event, you undergo therapy over time, and results tend to be gradual.
 That seems reasonable, given that your problems have probably developed or continued over time too.
-The exact number of sessions you will need depends on you, your circumstances and what you want to achieve.
+The exact number of sessions you 'have 'will need depends on you, your circumstances and what you want to achieve.

-As a general guideline, most people I see for a single issue have between three and six sessions.
+Most people I see for a single issue are consistent with this and have between three and six sessions.
 These may be anywhere from one to four weeks apart, depending on the work we've done and the nature of the problems.
-Because of this variability, payment is made per session.
+Because of this variability, payment is made 'on a session by session basis'.